This chapter features text boxes by the following arbitrators:

 Security for costs

-If a respondent is concerned that the claimant, if unsuccessful, will be unable to pay the costs of arbitration, the respondent may wish to raise at the initial hearing if it has an interest in making an application for security for costs.
-The parties and tribunal can consider at that time whether additional information from the claimant (such as a third-party funding agreement) is necessary for such an application and, if so, when it should be provided.
+If a respondent is concerned that the claimant, if unsuccessful, will be unable to pay the costs of arbitration, the respondent may wish to consider if it has an interest in making an application for security for costs.
+The parties and tribunal can consider at that time whether additional information from the claimant is necessary for such an application and, if so, when it should be provided.